mortrye/ufo-guide/ufo-notes-and-todos.md

 	* we only think aliens because that's what we've been talking about for 70 years.
 	* But the universe is _weird_, if it's of an unknown origin, the origin _could_ be anything: pan-dimensional, from the deeps of the ocean, transports from the afterlife.
 There's no way to _know_ anything conclusive, so let's not jump to aliens.
 	* Nature is extremely bizarre and surprising too.
 Let's not rule out cephalopods.
+	* (see also long note I wrote in response to dude on FTL story)
+11. [ ] publish notes in germs: science-vs-magic
-11. [ ] why now? pandemic? who knows, but it will be one of the interesting things we'll find out some day.
+12. [ ] why now? pandemic? who knows, but it will be one of the interesting things we'll find out some day.
 	* UFO sightings go in 5 years cycles: https://www.sciencenews.org/article/50-years-ago-ufo-sightings-united-states-went-bust
 	* Somewhere the government might have a powerpoint with a disclosure timeline.
 We might still be pretty early on the timeline.
 		* Though this is less believable: https://www.nbcnews.com/news/weird-news/former-israeli-space-security-chief-says-extraterrestrials-exist-trump-knows-n1250333
-12. [ ] The reason aliens are so exciting is because it would show us alternative models.
+13. [ ] The reason aliens are so exciting is because it would show us alternative models.
 We don't have to be the way we are.
 	* (Though I'm not sure how our cultures through history and around the world don't already show us alternative models)
-13. [X]  ufos, next step after report release: start gathering all the reports ppl have from the last 80 years to one db
+14. [X]  ufos, next step after report release: start gathering all the reports ppl have from the last 80 years to one db
 	* [X] It is the single fact that _so_ many observations of things that go zip --- particularly that zip part, the accelerations and maneuvers --- that strongly suggests these things are real and have been for a long time.
 	* [X] https://apps.dtic.mil/sti/pdfs/AD0688332.pdf
 	* [X] There's not much evidence that the things that go zip are in space (at least, not that any astronaut is willing to admit)